Frequently Asked Questions

 • Meal allowance

-A Visa gift card will be provided to help cover your meals at leisure—dinner on Wednesday, lunch on Thursday (if not included in your selected activity) and breakfast before departure on Friday.
+A Visa gift card will be provided to help cover your meals at leisure—lunch on Saturday (if not included in your selected activity) and breakfast before departure on Sunday.

 • Medical information